OlympicC1/CIS-155/docs/README.md

 # CIS-155 Web Projects

 This repository contains all coursework completed for the **CIS-155 Web Development** class at **Olympic College**.
-Each project resides in its own folder for clarity, modularity, and easy version control.
+Each assignment resides in its own folder for clarity, modularity, and version control consistency.

 ---